 However, when you record an arc, you always use ways to reduce the bright light to improve clarity.
 They also protect the camera from UV light.

 If you are not a welder but want to record, you must know that the strong UV light will burn your eyes’ cornea and develop a condition called arc eye.
 It’s quite painful and lasts for a few days.
 This can happen even if you don’t directly look at the arc.

-If you are close or must look at the arc, you need a helmet with a dark filter for the bright light and for skin protection.
-If you record oxyfuel welding, welding goggles offer enough protection.
+If you are close, or you must look at the arc, you need a helmet with a dark filter for the bright light and for skin protection.
+If you record the oxyfuel flame, welding goggles offer enough protection.

-If you want to take pictures of welding, don’t do it through an optical viewfinder with a naked eye.
-The UV light of typical welding work, are harmful at a distance of 33′ (10 m).
+If you want to take pictures, don’t do it through an optical viewfinder with a naked eye.
+The UV light, generated by typical welding work, is harmful at a distance of 33′ (10 m).

-Oxyfuel welding doesn’t create UV light, but you still need protection from the infrared (IR) light.
+Oxyfuel doesn’t create UV light, but you still need protection from infrared (IR) light.

-You can also read this Weldpundit article on personal protection equipment (PPE) for welding.
+You can also read this Weldpundit article on personal protection equipment (PPE).

 How to protect your camera when you film welding?

 The best way to keep away sparks and spatter is to keep the camera at a distance and use optical zoom to focus on the arc.